DeepEval/DeepEval/README.md

 |            | CodeGemma-7B-Instruct                   | 7B   | Google   | Open   | HuggingFace     |
 ## Results:
 ### RQ1: Benchmark Effectiveness: *How effective is DeepEval in benchmarking the ability of LLMs on DL code generation tasks?*
-As shown in the following figure, for RQ1, we employ zero-shot prompting for code generation across DeepEval, HumanEval, and MLEval, measuring performance with *Code Executability Rate*.
+As shown in the following figure, for RQ1, we employ zero-shot prompting for code generation across HumanEval, ClassEval, MLEval and DeepEval, measuring performance with *Code Executability Rate*.

 <img src="evaluation/dynamic_checking/presentation/RQ1.png" width="500"/> <br>
 ### RQ2: Code Syntax: *How do LLMs perform in generating DL code regarding static behavior?*